The Best “Best Sellers”: 22 Popular Books to Learn English From

 You might think that best sellers (popular books) are too difficult for an English learner to read.
 But actually, popular books are perfect for learning English, since they’re often written in simple English.

-All of this means that best sellers can teach you a lot, and that you can definitely read them!
+All of this means that best-selling books can teach you a lot, and that you can definitely read them!

 What’s a Genre?

 A genre is a category of book, or a specific kind of writing.
 There are many genres, and you probably know some of them already.
-Some examples of genre include horror, mystery, science fiction, fantasy…you get the point!
+Some examples include horror, mystery, science fiction, fantasy… you get the point!

 What kind of books do you like to read?
 Decide on a genre before you decide on a book.
 Otherwise, you might end up trying to read a book you aren’t that interested in.